Compost (Organics) Collection Program

-Recycling specialists at Republic Services and Tri-CED Community Recycling are available to provide free technical assistance to help your business start or improve its recycling and/or compost program, comply with State and local regulations, and realize potential cost savings.
+Dedicated recycling coordinators at Republic Services and Tri-CED Community Recycling are available to provide free technical assistance to help your business start or improve its recycle and/or compost program, comply with State and local regulations, and realize potential cost savings.
 Free technical assistance includes:

 - Assistance signing up for recycling and/or compost collection service(s).
 Did you know?
-Subscribing to recycling and compost collection services may help your business realize cost savings as recycling and compost collection services cost 40% less than comparable landfill (garbage) collection service.
+Subscribing to recycle and compost collection services may help your business realize cost savings as recycle and compost collection services cost 40% less than comparable landfill (garbage) collection service.

-- Waste assessments to determine the optimal collection service level for your business and potentially achieve cost savings.
+- Waste assessments to determine optimal collection service levels and identify cost savings opportunities.

 - Staff trainings to ensure proper sorting, share best practices, and to answer questions.

 - Setting up indoor color-coded and labeled collection containers to be compliant with SB 1383.

 - Educational materials such as posters, service guides, and outdoor/indoor container decals to educate employees and contractors on proper sorting.

 - General support to maximize recycling opportunities and reduce waste.